radical-cybertools/radical.entk/docs/introduction.rst

 -----------------------------------

 1. Use the Pipeline, Stage and Task components to create the workflow
-2. Describe the CI to be used via the Resource Manager
+2. Create an Application Manager (Amgr) object with required parameters/configurations.
-3. Create an Application Manager object and assign the Resource Manager and the workflow to it.
+3. Describe the resource request to be created.
+Assign resource request description and workflow to the Amgr.
 4. Run the Application Manager
 5. Sit back and relax!